jddunn/restless/README.md

 ###  Concepts overview

-Signature detection, the traditional method of antiviruses which creates the need to connect to online databases for incesstant updating, cannot keep up with the emergence of new malware, or even of known malware that's able to [change itself](https://nakedsecurity.sophos.com/2012/07/31/server-side-polymorphism-malware/), and while heuirstics-based approaches can combat polymorphic viruses while offering f$
+Signature detection, the traditional method of antiviruses which creates the need to connect to online databases for incesstant updating, cannot keep up with the emergence of new malware, or even of known malware that's able to [change itself](https://nakedsecurity.sophos.com/2012/07/31/server-side-polymorphism-malware/), and while heuirstics-based approaches can combat polymorphic viruses while offering further degrees of granularity, they tend to give off so many false positives that they do more harm than good by wasting computing resources and increasing cognitive load.

 The incorporation of machine learning (usually, natural langauge processing techniques although computer vision algorithms can also be applied) in antivirus software empowers them with a level of pattern recognition that previous approaches do not have.
-Rather than relying on known vulnerabilities / exploits or commonly re-used patterns of malicious code, **restless** and other ML-powered antiviruses can w$
+Rather than relying on known vulnerabilities / exploits or commonly re-used patterns of malicious code, **restless** and other ML-powered antiviruses can work well on classifying malware never seen before.
+This integration of NLP methods with information security has been dubbed [malicious language processing](https://www.elastic.co/blog/nlp-security-malicious-language-processing) by Elastic.

 Unless drastic changes in programming paradigms occur for writing malware (which is possible), **restless** should be able to continue classifying new malware written years and years after the original models were trained with at least some amount of effectiveness (given an adequate training corpus).